 Passport photos have specific requirements to be accepted, and you don’t want your application rejected or delayed because you submitted photos that do not conform to the rules.
 Start by wearing your normal clothing, not a work uniform.
 You should not have anything on your head for the photo, but you should wear glasses if you normally wear them.
 Take the photo against a white wall, looking straight ahead with your mouth closed.
 This rule means you will not smile for your photo.
 You will need two copies of the photo that measure two-inches by two-inches.
 Make sure that your head and shoulders show in the photo, and that the proportions meet the regulations.

 One of the easiest ways to ensure your passport photo is accepted is to have it taken by a company that does this regularly.
 Many drug stores offer this service and have specialized cameras that properly position your face in the frame.
-A CVS photo is a good option.
+A CVS photo or Walgreens photo are good options.
 Always check the photos to ensure they look right before heading for your passport appointment.

 Application And Execution Fees